Catharius/DU-MINIMALIST-HUD/README.md

 * Add a damage report list on the left of the hud when something is damaged

 ## Patch note
+**17/01/2021 :**
+* Weapon module added, allow you to monitor your remaining ammo, when to reload, what you are shooting at.
 **16/12/2020 :**
 * Warp module active again...
 **10/12/2020 :**